Who can see my data in One Health and Care?

-You are able to opt out from One Health and Care and prevent your data being viewed on the system, though please be aware that we do not recommend this.
+You are able to raise an objection for One Health and Care and prevent your data being viewed on the system, though please be aware that we do not recommend this.

-If you choose to opt out, your information will not be available via One Health and Care however it will continue to be shared by health and care organisations by phone, email, and on paper where required as part of your direct care.
-Please consider carefully before opting out as it could mean vital information about you is not immediately available when you require health or social care support.
+If your information is not available via One Health and Care it will continue to be shared by health and care organisations by phone, email, and on paper where required as part of your direct care.
+Please consider carefully before raising an objection as it could mean vital information about you is not immediately available when you require health or social care support.

-What if I want to change my mind and opt in, if I've already opted out?
+What if I want to change my mind and have my data viewable after I have previously objected?

-If you have previously opted out from One Health and Care, you can opt back in at any time by contacting your GP practice who can then process the request.
-Your GP record will be updated to enable data viewing in One Health and Care.
+You can contact your GP practice about having your data viewable.
+Your GP record can then be updated to enable data viewing in One Health and Care.

-When opting back in identified sets of Primary Care clinical data will be recreated in One Health and Care, data from other care provider systems will start from the date the request is processed.
+When this change is made identified sets of Primary Care clinical data will be recreated in One Health and Care, data from other care provider systems will be viewable once the changes are made at your GP Practice.